C# - Floating-Point Data Types: A Comprehensive Guide

-In C#, floating-point data types are used to represent real numbers with decimal points.
+Floating-point data types in C# are used to represent real numbers with decimal points.
 These data types are essential for handling numbers that can have fractional parts or a very large or small magnitude.
+In C#, the three commonly used floating-point data types are float

 , double